Duncan-Ndegwa/Student-registration-status-checker/README.md

 ---

+---

-## What This Project Demonstrates
+# What This Project Demonstrates

-This project demonstrates:
+This project highlights several important programming concepts:

+- Implementing the **same algorithm in multiple programming languages**
-- Differences in language syntax
+- Understanding differences in **syntax and program structure**
+- Understanding differences between **compiled and interpreted languages**
-- Static vs dynamic typing
+- Understanding **static vs dynamic typing**

-- Differences in program structure
+It also demonstrates how developers choose programming languages based on **the needs of a particular problem**.

+---

+# Educational Purpose

+This project was developed as part of a **Comparative Programming Exercise** in a programming languages course.

+Its purpose is to help students understand that programming is not only about syntax, but about understanding **core programming concepts that apply across many languages**.

+---

+# Author

+Name: Duncan Ndegwa
+Course: Fundamentals of Programming Languages
+Project: Comparative Programming Exercise
 - How the same logic is implemented across multiple languages
 - The importance of comparative programming study